Polkas/docker_in_docker/README.md

 ## Continuous Integration with GitHub Actions

 This project includes a GitHub Actions CI workflow to automate the build and run process for all examples.
 The workflow is located in the `.github/workflows/ci.yml` file.
 It sets up Docker, builds and runs each example, and verifies that they work correctly.
-The workflow includes steps to build and run the `py-shiny-app`, `r-shiny-app`, `jupyterlab`, `rstudio`, and `vscode` examples, as well as the `docker-compose.yml` file to run all apps simultaneously.
+The workflow run the all apps simultaneously by  `docker-compose.yml`.